astrophena/site/README.md

 [Node.js](https://nodejs.org) is required to run [Prettier].

-Run `npm run fmt` to format everything. `npm run check` verifies if the code is correctly formatted.
+Run `script/fmt` to format everything. `script/lint` verifies if the code is correctly formatted.

 ## License